 - Do you have a risk assessment and Safe Operating Procedure for all the tasks you are going to conduct?
 Reassess the tasks you will conduct over the pregnancy period, as pregnancy may not have been considered when the documents were written.
 Are there any additional controls that can be put in place?

 - If you have an incident where you are exposed to a substance/chemical/radiation seek medical advice immediately and report it in UniSafe.

 What do I do if I am a supervisor and my staff member/student has informed me they are pregnant?

 - You need to consider confidentiality of that conversation.

 - Consider the tasks and processes that are given to the worker.

-- Be aware of the information and responsibilities in the Fair Treatment Procedure in regard to pregnant/potentially pregnant workers.
+- Be aware of the information and responsibilities in the Behaviour and Conduct Policy and Procedures in regard to pregnant/potentially pregnant workers.

-- Contact Human Resources or the central HSW Team for more information if you are unsure on what to do.
+- Contact Human Resources/the central HSW Team for more information if you are unsure on what to do.

 What are additional controls that can be considered when conducting a risk assessment?